Pediatric

 Children may not be able to tell you they have vision problems, so it’s important to be aware of the warning signs.
 Some early indicators of vision problems in children include the following behaviors:

-• Placing head close to the book or the desk when reading or writing
+- Placing the head close to the book or the desk when reading or writing

 Remember, children can’t always tell you that they have a vision problem, and vision screenings do not provide the same level of care as a comprehensive eye exam.
-To ensure your child has healthy eyes and vision, schedule a pediatric eye exam at our Coral Gables or Palmetto location today.
+To ensure your child has healthy eyes and vision, schedule an appointment for a pediatric eye exam in Coral Gables or Palmetto Bay.